hydroper/as3parser/docs/features.md

 ## Arrow functions

 Arrow functions with destructuring patterns are supported.
+They have the same semantics from ECMAScript arrow functions.

 ## Iterators